 You do need to bring your own board to take part in the event (the organisers may have some spare to borrow on the day but this is not guaranteed).
 However, even if you’re not taking part this is a great event to watch and then enjoy the rest of the festival fun.

 Where: Hove Lawns, Kingsway, Hove BN3 2PE

-When: Festival 06-07 July 209 with the doggy paddle taking place on 07 July at 11am – you need to be signed in by 10:30 and be on the beach by 10:45 to take part.
+When: The festival takes place in July with the dates for the 2020 doggy paddle yet to be announced.
+The doggy paddle starts at 11am but you need to be signed in by 10:30 and be on the beach by 10:45 to take part.
 FREE but please register here.
 Dogs must be over 1 year of age and in good health.
 Any dogs that appear to be aggressive or stressed in any way will not be able to participate.